-Susan and Barton Winokur Professor in Economics and Women's and Gender Studies
+Susan and Barton Winokur Professor in Economics and Women's, Gender and Sexuality Studies

 Ph.D., Harvard University